rbaker26/BigBlueBox/README.md

 will be shown here.

 <br>
-Here is an example of the travis.ci build status screen. <br>
+Here is an example of the travis.ci build status screen.
 ![photo of travic.ci](https://github.com/rbaker26/BigBlueBox/blob/master/src/readme_rec/travis.ci.jpg)